tshepang/blog/content/rust-things-i-most-anticipate.md

 The following are in progress:

+- [hyper] being used as default HTTP backend of cURL ([Hyper progress tracker] and [cURL progress tracker]), because the latter has billions of installations
 - Removing non-Rust deps from toolchain
   - Removing libc dep for Linux-based systems ([mustang] and [rustix])
   - Removing llvm dep ([cranelift])